Download a course guide

 (Note – Certificate II or III are not acceptable)

-Students complete two placements as part of their professional experience in information studies:
+Students complete two workplace placements as part of their work integrated learning in information studies:

-LIS100 Introduction to Librarianship requires a two week practicum placement.
+- LIS100 Librarianship Concepts and Practice requires a two-week full-time practicum placement.

-LIS330 Information Theory & Research requires a three week full time practicum placement.
+- LIS330 Information Theory and Research requires a three-week full-time practicum placement.

 To qualify for the Bachelor of Arts (Librarianship and Corporate Information Management) students must complete 24 units of study: